 "The combo of peaches and avocado in this pico de gallo bumps up the overall potassium in this recipe," Zhu says.
 "Potassium is a mineral we need to balance out sodium in order to regulate water retention in the body and support heart health."

 Every taco needs a crunchy element and this recipe calls for pumpkin seeds, a source of plant-based fats and protein.
 You'll also get good protein from the chicken.

-Get the Sweet 'n' Spicy Chicken Tacos With Avocado and Peach Pico de Gallo recipe and nutrition info here.
+Get the Chicken Tacos With Peach Pico de Gallo recipe and nutrition info here.

 Balsamic vinegar, peaches and pork chops — trust us, the combination is mouth-watering.
 The best part is this restaurant-worthy meal can be prepared and served in just 30 minutes.

-Get the Skillet Balsamic Peach Pork Chops With Feta and Basil recipe and nutrition info at Half Baked Harvest.
+Get the Skillet Balsamic Peach Pork Chops recipe and nutrition info at Half Baked Harvest.

 4. Grilled Peach and Watermelon Burrata Salad